 Finding a Minnesota Family Law Attorney You Can Trust

-There are approximately 28,000 licensed attorneys in Minnesota alone.
-Those attorneys practice across different areas of law, but even when you narrow the field down to family law, it’s difficult to wade through the large pool of options.
+By Doug Mentes, Esq. | Reviewed by Canaan Suitt, J.D. | Last updated on April 25, 2025There are thousands of licensed attorneys in Minnesota who practice across different areas of law.
+Even when you narrow the field down to family law, it’s difficult to wade through the large pool of options.
+You want to hire the best-experienced attorney, but determining which lawyers are among the best is not easy.
+What should a consumer look for in family lawyers?

-Someone You Can Trust
+Find a Family Law Attorney You Can Trust

 The Minnesota Rules of Professional Conduct govern lawyer conduct.
 The state bar association rules make it clear that attorneys are in a position of trust with their clients.
-Lawyers are experts on the law and the clients who hire them often have little understanding of the laws and procedures involved in resolving their family law cases.
+Lawyers are experts on the law, and the clients who hire them often have little understanding of the laws and procedures involved in resolving their family law cases.

-The rules make obvious that honesty with the client, the court and opposing parties is the most important trait of an attorney.
+The rules make it obvious that honesty with the client, the court, and opposing parties is the most important trait of an attorney.
 A lawyer is required to be honest about competence in their practice area and render candid legal advice to clients—meaning giving an honest, unbiased opinion, even if the client won’t appreciate it.

 Attorneys and their clients often don’t engage in candid discussions of their case.
 When a client doesn’t get an honest opinion, they will be in for a rude awakening when challenged by a judge or opposing attorney.
 Once the client discovers the attorney had not rendered honest or competent legal services trust is diminished and the client’s case may be at risk of an unfavorable decision.